martinpihrt/OSPy/tests/README.md

   incompatible manifests;
 * partial bulk installation, compatibility warnings and automatic-update blocking.
+* rejection of unsafe, damaged, encrypted, duplicate, symbolic-link, oversized, excessive-entry and excessive-ratio plug-in ZIP archives;
+* atomic plug-in replacement, preservation of plug-in `data`, and restoration of the previous version after a failed swap.

 Manifest tests use a temporary OSPy data directory and disable the plug-in repository background checker.
 The suite can therefore run while the OSPy